wp-plugins/woocommerce-products-quick-view/readme.txt

 == Changelog ==

+= 1.0.6.3 - 2014/06/04 =
+* Tweak - Updated chosen js script to latest version 1.1.0 on the a3rev Plugin Framework
+* Tweak - Tested fully compatible with WooCommerce Version 2.1.10

 = 1.0.6.2 - 2014/05/29 =
 * Tweak - Changed add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );
 * Tweak - Update change_button_text() function from ( $original == 'Insert into Post' ) to ( is_admin() && $original === 'Insert into Post' )